 These no-prep activities are perfect for beginning Core French students.
 All directions are in French, so these are also a great resource for late French immersion.

-This set of worksheets includes speaking activities, worksheets, and color-by-code activities for practicing:
+This set of French summer teaching resources includes worksheets, speaking activities, and color-by-code activities for practicing:

 - French ER verbs in the present tense